Personal Development

 Student Leadership

 We encourage our students to take on additional responsibilities and lead around the school, experiences that are hugely valued by post-16 providers, universities and employers.
-In every year group, students can start their own club or fundraising cause through our Smart School Council Community, providing they have the support of a member of staff.
-Further up the school, in Year 11, students can apply to become school prefects.
+In every year group, students can apply for leadership responsiblities or start their own club or fundraising cause through our Smart School Council Community, providing they have the support of a member of staff.

-We strongly encourage all students to engage with the additional elements of our personal development offer.
+We expect all students to engage with the additional elements of our personal development offer.